romaincapelle/OverVue/docs/vuex.md

 export default new Vuex.Store({
   state: {
-    // Follows the same rules as the data in a Vue instance
     counter: 100,
   },
   getters: {
-    // Computed properties for stores
     stringCounter: (state) => {
       return state.counter + 'click';
     },
   },
   mutations: {
-    // CANNOT be As Asynchronous
-    //The only way to actually change state in a Vuex store is by committing a mutation.
     reset: (state) => {
       state.counter += 1;
     },
   },
   actions: {
-    // CAN be Asynchronous
-    //Actions are similar to mutations, the differences being that:
-    //Actions need to commit to mutation
     addOne: ({ commit }) => {
       setTimeout(() => {
         commit('reset');